What makes Husqvarna so unique? Why do people around the world expect a certain experience when using Husqvarna equipment?

-Husqvarna acquires “Norrahammars Bruk”, which adds two new products to the portfolio: boilers and manual lawnmowers.
-In 1919 the company starts to manufacture their own engines.
+Husqvarna acquires “Norrahammars Bruk,” in the process adding two new products to the portfolio: boilers and manual lawnmowers.
+In 1919, the company begins manufacturing its own engines.

 1921–1949: Becoming a household name

-The expansion continues with a number of household appliances, such as the first electric Husqvarna stove, dishwasher and washing machine.
+Expansion continues with a number of household appliances, including Husqvarna’s first electric stove, dishwasher and washing machine.

 1947-1959: The first motorized mowers – and chainsaws

-The first motorized Husqvarna lawnmower for commercial use is launched in 1947, and in 1959 the first homeowner model reaches the market.
-A busy year for Husqvarna – as it also marks the year of the first chainsaw.
-The Husqvarna 90 was shaped by iconic Swedish designer Sixten Sason and used motorcycle muffler technology to achieve lower noise levels than its contemporary competitors.
+Husqvarna introduces its first motorized lawnmower for commercial use in 1947.
+In 1959, the first homeowner model hits the market.
+It’s a busy period for Husqvarna; in the same year, the first chainsaw is sold.
+Known as the Husqvarna 90, the chainsaw is built by iconic Swedish designer Sixten Sason.
+Sason uses motorcycle muffler technology to achieve significantly lower noise levels than competitors.

-In 1967 Husqvarna presents its last hunting rifle, the 1900-series.
-The weapon was regarded as ahead of its time and became a model for civil weapon manufacturers worldwide.
-Even now, most modern hunting rifles are based on Husqvarna’s innovative bolt construction.
+Husqvarna presents its last hunting rifle, the 1900-series.
+The weapon is regarded as ahead of its time, inspiring civil weapons manufacturers worldwide.
+Modern hunting rifles still employ Husqvarna’s innovative bolt construction.

-Husqvarna begins production of brushcutters, with the model 65r.
-This further strengthens Husqvarna’s bond with forestry professionals.
+Husqvarna begins production of brushcutters, beginning with model 65r.
+The product strengthens Husqvarna’s bond with forestry professionals.

 1972: New name – new look